openboxes/openboxes/docs/admin-guide/common/_determining_custom_config.md

-Hopefully you've compiled a list of all the custom changes that you've made over time, but if not, some common places to check include:
+Hopefully you've compiled a list of all the custom configuration changes that you've made over time, but if not, some common places to check include:

 * [ ] MySQL
     * [ ] /etc/mysql/mysql.conf.d/mysql.cnf